UniversalDependencies/docs/workgroups/newdoc/ditransitive_clauses.md

 The traditional approach outside UD is to call the first object _indirect_ and the second object _direct;_ it is often defined in terms of semantic roles, saying that the recipient is the indirect object.
-UD avoids referring to semantic roles and says instead that [indirect object](/u/dep/iobj.html) is a core argument of the verb that is not its subject or direct [object](/u/dep/obj.html); the (direct) object is then defined as “the second most core argument of a verb after the subject.”
+UD avoids referring to semantic roles but it is not so easy to provide supporting evidence that is based on syntax.
+The passivization criterion actually slightly prefers the recipient to be considered direct.
 In the above examples, the recipient _(Kate, me)_ is arguably more core than the theme _(book, mathematics)_ because the recipient can be promoted in passivization more readily than the theme (promotion of the theme is not